The Policy, Research, & Practice Disconnect

 Therefore, as I have posted on social media, the graphic below represents some racial equity ivory tower researchers who can't bring themselves to give Guided Pathways the credit it deserves for helping students of color, but they want to remain focused on criticizing a graphic for not having specific terminology.
 They think they know everything there is about Guided Pathways (which they don’t), but most practitioners have the good sense to set their egos to the side to know the work is hard and complicated.

-Most of my work is focused on helping colleges intentionally implement equity throughout their Guided Pathways work.
+A significant portion of my work focused on helping colleges intentionally implement equity throughout their Guided Pathways work.
 I understand that additional perspectives are required.
 It's fine to be critical of Guided Pathways--I encourage it--but let’s at least be fair and tell the whole story.
 If Guided Pathways was hurting students of color, these researchers would have a point, but the data suggests otherwise.
 Being an unapologetic racial equity educator doesn't mean one should abandon rigorous and meaningful research methodologies, effective pedagogy to teach others of HOW to implement equity, and basic common sense.
-And the approach definitely needs to move beyond counting words and elementary data disaggregation suggestions.
+And the approach definitely needs to move beyond misinformation, counting words, and elementary data disaggregation suggestions.

 Now I’ll switch gears from researchers to policy makers.
 Policy maker funding deadlines often show how fantastically disconnected they are from how colleges work.
 Intentions are nice, but policy makers often set colleges up to fail.
 As I have explained in Why Colleges Struggle to Implement Priorities and What To Do About It, inputs such as policies are injected into the institution represented by the center box.
 In the center box, college educators are supposed to make sense of all of these inputs, plan and implement them ideally through a continuous improvement cycle so that the desired outcome is improved student outcomes and closed equity gaps.